timescale/docs/about/pricing-and-account-management.md

 **Compute cost** = (`375` x `hourly price for 2 CPU`) + (`125` x `hourly price for 4 CPU`)

 Some add-ons such as Elastic storage, Tiered storage  and Connection pooling may incur additional charges.
-These charges are clearly marked in your billing snapshot:
+These charges are clearly marked in your billing snapshot in Timescale Console.

 ## Manage your Timescale plan